fmaseda/DEEPsc/README.md

 then calculate predictive reproducibility by setting the `NNs` property to `nets` and `foldIndices` to `indices`.

 The LMNN baseline also requires training separate metrics for each of the reduced spaces, which can be achieved with the `/utils/lmnn/TrainLMNNPredRep()` function.

+The trained DEEPsc networks used in the manuscript are included in `/scRNAseq/PredRep.mat` for importing.